ikr/react-navbar/README.md

 ## Internationalization

 Navbar is [react-intl](https://github.com/yahoo/react-intl)-based.
-To translate the component, please pass the `messages` property.
-The messages are referenced from the `title`-s of `menuItems` and `secondaryMenuItems`.
+To translate the component, make sure it receives the `messages` property.
+The i18n message paths are the values of `title`-s of `menuItems` and `secondaryMenuItems`.

-`react-intl` allows using `react-navbar` uniformly in bigger applications, and passing all the namespaced translations, from the root, down the React components hierarchy, -- automatically, with the help of `IntlMixin`.
+`react-intl` foundation allows using `react-navbar` uniformly in bigger applications, and passing all the namespaced translations, from the root, down the React components hierarchy, -- automatically, with the help of `IntlMixin`.

 Please note, that `react-intl` depends on the global `Intl` object.
 You can polyfill it with [intl](https://github.com/andyearnshaw/Intl.js) package: